breadchris/notes/pages/Omnivore.md

 	        site:: [Medium](https://daviws.medium.com/scaling-your-artifacts-with-your-team-de9b0c7775b3)
 	        author:: Davi de Castro Reis
 	        date_saved:: [[Feb 26th, 2023]]
+		- > One creative technique I came up with recently to create a “universal” protocol buffer based ORM is to use a Postgres JSONB column together with generated columns and INSTEAD rules, so you can have both the json view when working with full protos and a more regular relational view when just accessing individual fields.
+Let us see how it plays out in the long run. [⤴️](https://omnivore.app/me/scaling-your-artifacts-with-your-team-1868dbc81b8#6aa682c4-a116-4d0b-9682-3e32e16ced4a)
 		- > the main one is that the data view wants to be aware of the whole history of the data, whereas serving systems are primarily concerned with the current state of the data. [⤴️](https://omnivore.app/me/scaling-your-artifacts-with-your-team-1868dbc81b8#bd5058ed-ac35-41d3-ad8c-54df5eae29b1)
 		- > It would be amazing if we could use protocol buffers for things like Scala case classes, C++ pod types, or the new Python Data Classes. [⤴️](https://omnivore.app/me/scaling-your-artifacts-with-your-team-1868dbc81b8#ed7c62da-8055-4bf5-9a86-e2ab43b5116b)
 		- > Borrowing some machine learning lingo, we can say that instead of trying to tune precision and recall on every decision, you want to develop principles that improve the area under the curve of your model. [⤴️](https://omnivore.app/me/scaling-your-artifacts-with-your-team-1868dbc81b8#eb79ce79-5b42-4808-8ae0-1999370fb67a)